Editor’s note: This post was originally published on Ascribe in October 2020 and has been updated to reflect the latest data.

 What Does Sentiment Mean?

-Your audience will have opinions that are either positive, negative, or neutral in tone.
-You can use this information to better understand the feedback given, as it’s considered in the context of a verbatim comment.
-Sentiment analysis provides your business with a way to quantify these emotions to discover insights into your company, products, and services.
+Audiences will have opinions on products, services, and more, that are either positive, negative, or neutral in tone.
+Companies can use this information to better understand the feedback given by audiences on products or how effective or ineffective messaging has been.
+Sentiment analysis provides your business with a way to quantify these emotions to discover the overall answer polarity and insights into your customer feedback.

-Because verbatim comments are provided in the person’s own voice, and not based on a set response or keywords, you need a way for your computers to understand it.
-Natural Language Processing, combined with machine learning, allows your sentiment analysis solution to look at a data set and pull more meaning from it.
+Because customer sentiment is provided in the person’s voice, and not based on a set response or keywords, you need a way for your computers to understand it.
+Natural Language Processing (NLP), combined with machine learning, allows your sentiment analysis solution to look at a data set and pull more meaning from it.
 It does this by scoring each response based on whether the algorithm thinks that it’s positive, negative, or neutral.

 Analyzing versus Interpreting

-While analysis and interpretation are often used interchangeably, they have two different meanings.
+While analysis and interpretation are often used interchangeably, they have two different meanings, especially within data science and sentiment analysis work.
 Interpreting sentiment in a series of responses is more of a qualitative assessment.
-If you are manually processing verbatim comments to determine the sentiment, you are most likely interpreting the results due to the subjective nature of this process and the potential for biases to be introduced.
+If you are manually processing verbatim comments to determine the sentiment, your overall sentiment results could contain unique biases and possible errors.
+With sentiment analysis tools, this bias potential and possible interpretation errors are severely diminished in favor of a faster, automated, analysis program.

-These words are representative of positive sentiment, although looking at the whole context surrounding the comment is important.
-You’re able to find out what people like about your company, products, and services, and the highlights of their experiences.
+These text analysis words are representative of positive sentiment.
+However, despite lists like this existing, these words are subject to change and machine learning models are incredibly sensitive to context.
+This makes the framing of the comment incredibly important.
+With these machine learning models, however, companies are able to find out what people like about products, and services while highlighting their experiences.
 This is a good way to see what you’re doing right and areas where you compare favorably to the competition.
 You can build on these successes as you move forward as a company.

-Here are words that are commonly associated with negative sentiment.
+These words are commonly associated with negative sentiment.
 These sentiments can indicate areas where you’re failing to deliver on expectations.
 It’s also a good way to see whether a product or service has a widespread problem during a rollout, to identify issues in the customer experience, and to find other areas of improvement that you can prioritize.

 Neutral Sentiment Words

-Ratio in sentiment analysis is a score that looks at how negative and positive comments are represented.
+A ratio in sentiment analysis is a score that looks at how negative sentiment comments and positive sentiment comments are represented.
 Generally, this is represented on a scale of -1 to 1, with the low end of the scale indicating negative responses and the high end of the scale indicating positive responses.
-You may need to adjust how you evaluate the score to account for trends in your audience, as some may be more negative than the standard population.
+You may need to adjust how you evaluate the score to account for trends in your audience as some may be more negative than the standard population.
 For example, if you were conducting a survey that focused on dissatisfied customers, then you would be dealing with a tone that’s more negative than usual.

 What is a Good Sentiment Score?